Merchant Account FAQ

 The description for all deposits/withdrawals will read: MERCHANT BANKCD.
 This description will also include your organizations Merchant ID.
 Your Merchant ID can be found within the Global Settings of a Campaign.

-Q: Are we able to use this merchant account to process transactions outside of Community Brands?
+Q: Are we able to use this merchant account to process transactions outside of GiveSmart?

 Unfortunately, not at this time.
-Your merchant account is a sub-account of Community Brands, which allows us to absorb any monthly fees you would ordinarily pay.
+Your merchant account is a sub-account of Momentive Software which allows us to absorb any monthly fees you would ordinarily pay.

 Q: How do I obtain a report that details the transactions included in each deposit/batch?